 - 112 An intangible asset shall be derecognised: - (a) on disposal; or - (b) when no future economic benefits are expected from its use or disposal. - The gain or loss arising from the derecognition of an intangible asset shall be determined as the difference between the net disposal proceeds, if any, and the carrying amount of the asset.
 It shall be recognised in profit or loss when the asset is derecognised (unless Ind AS 17 requires otherwise on a sale and leaseback).
-Gains shall not be classified as revenue. - The disposal of an intangible asset may occur in a variety of ways (eg by sale, by entering into a finance lease, or by donation).
-In determining the date of disposal of such an asset, an entity applies the criteria in Ind AS 18, Revenue, for recognising revenue from the sale of goods.
+Gains shall not be classified as revenue. - 5The disposal of an intangible asset may occur in a variety of ways (eg by sale, by entering into a finance lease, or by donation).
+The date of disposal of an intangible asset is the date that the recipient obtains control of that asset in accordance with the requirements for determining when a performance obligation is satisfied in Ind AS 115, Revenue from Contracts with Customers.
 Ind AS 17 applies to disposal by a sale and leaseback. - If in accordance with the recognition principle in paragraph 21 an entity recognises in the carrying amount of an asset the cost of a replacement for part of an intangible asset, then it derecognises the carrying amount of the replaced part.
-If it is not practicable for an
+If it is not practicable for an entity to determine the carrying amount of the replaced part, it may use the cost of the replacement as an indication of what the cost of the replaced part was at the time it was acquired or internally generated. - In the case of a reacquired right in a business combination, if the right is subsequently reissued (sold) to a third party, the related carrying amount, if any, shall be used in determining the gain or loss on reissue.

-Substituted vide Notification No. G.S.R.
-365(E) dated 30th March, 2016.
-Prior to substitution, paragraph read as under:
+5 Substituted vide Notification No. G.S.R.
+365(E) dated 30th March, 2016 and, thereafter, substituted vide Notification No. G.S.R.
+310(E) dated 28th March, 2018.
+Prior to substitution in 2016, the paragraph read as under: